se-edu/learningresources/contents/testing/integration-testing.md

 #### Incremental testing approach:

 This approach involves integrating two or more logically related modules.
 The other related modules are added and tested for proper functioning.
 This is repeated until all the modules are joined (or _integrated incrementally_) and tested successfully.
-It is usually preferred with any application having more than 10 different modules.
+It is usually preferred for applications with many modules.

 Incremental integration testing is further split into the 3 approaches shown below: